 I got home late last night.
-A large project had allowed me to work from home the past 6 -8 months, because I was putting in extra hours.
-However, same said project was now keeping me at the office as the wind-down was approaching.
+A large project had allowed me to work from home the past 6 -8 months because I was putting in extra hours.
+However, some said the project was now keeping me at the office as the wind-down was approaching.
 I had missed both breakfast and dinner.
-But, I rushed home to make sure I didn't miss the tuck-in.
-As I quietly talked with my son, he said to me "Mom, sorry you had to work late.
-I missed you."
+But, I rushed home to make sure I didn’t miss the tuck-in.
+As I quietly talked with my son, he said to me “Mom, sorry you had to work late.
+I missed you.”
 My heart mush.
-I told him he didn't have to be sorry; that I love what I do and I love being good at it.
-Job satisfaction can be considered lucky, for those that aren't in their dream job.
-And even still, taboo for those of the population that still believe a woman's place is only in the home.
+I told him he didn’t have to be sorry; that I love what I do and I love being good at it.
+Job satisfaction can be considered lucky, for those that aren’t in their dream job.
+And even still, taboo for those of the population that still believe a woman’s place is only in the home.

 1. Analyze and recharge

-Our brains, while machine like, capable of complex computations and quick downloading times, are simply put: muscles.
-Muscles that get tired, pulled and can become incapable of using.
-As any pseudo athlete or Sunday yogi knows, you have to rest and recharge your body.
+Our brains, while machine-like, capable of complex computations and quick downloading times, are simply put: muscles.
+Muscles that get tired pulled and can become incapable of using.
+As any pseudo-athlete or Sunday yogi knows, you have to rest and recharge your body.
 Our working minds work the same way: we have to recharge if we want to have optimal performance in the coming days.

-So what I started doing was investing in some serious time management skills (read here) and opened up time for me to also invest in the things that bring me joy - time with family, music, learning new skills, etc. What I found is that I wasn't okay with giving up certain aspects to save the other.
-I needed those additional areas in my life in order to be the best version of myself inside and outside of work.
-When I didn't make time for these other areas, it was costing me more than just time spent on other opportunities.
+So what I started doing was investing in some serious time management skills (read here) and opened up time for me to also invest in the things that bring me joy – time with family, music, learning new skills, etc. What I found is that I wasn’t okay with giving up certain aspects to save the other.
+I needed those additional areas in my life to be the best version of myself inside and outside of work.
+When I didn’t make time for these other areas, it cost me more than just time spent on other opportunities.

-In our pursuits we have to be cautious of what we are giving up and where those lines are - for ourselves.
-If we don’t, we get disgruntled and angry or make ourselves sick with guilt, worry and anxiety.
+In our pursuits, we have to be cautious of what we are giving up and where those lines are – for ourselves.
+If we don’t, we get disgruntled and angry or make ourselves sick with guilt, worry, and anxiety.
 We have to understand that in our pursuits we make daily decisions to give up something else.
 What are we giving up?
 Are we okay with those opportunity costs?
 If not, we need to make some changes.

-It's a continual process: Clean up your work day (time management), do more of what makes you happy, analyze your opportunity costs and recharge
+It’s a continual process: Clean up your workday (time management), do more of what makes you happy, analyze your opportunity costs and recharge

 2. Remember where you’ve been